solliancenet/CosmosDB-v3-labs/dotnet/labs/09-troubleshooting-performance.md

     ItemResponse<Transaction> result = await transactionContainer.CreateItemAsync(transaction);
     ```

-    > The ``CreateItemAsync`` method of the ``CosmosContainer`` class takes in an object that you would like to serialize into JSON and store as an item within the specified collection.
+    > The ``CreateItemAsync`` method of the ``Container`` class takes in an object that you would like to serialize into JSON and store as an item within the specified collection.

 1. Still within the ``foreach`` block, add the following line of code to write the value of the newly created resource's ``id`` property to the console: